How Rotating a JWT Secret Logged Out 34,000 Users and Exposed a Session Design Flaw

 Published March 13, 202610 min read

-At 10:14 AM on a Tuesday, I rotated our JWT signing secret as part of a scheduled security review.
-By 10:16 AM, our support inbox had 47 new tickets.
-By 10:30 AM, 34,000 users had been forcibly logged out simultaneously.
-By noon, we had identified a session architecture flaw that had been silently waiting to cause exactly this failure for three years.
+10:14 AM, Tuesday.
+I rotated our JWT signing secret as part of a scheduled security review.
+By 10:16 AM, support had 47 new tickets.
+By 10:30 AM, 34,000 users had been forcibly logged out at the same instant.
+By noon, we'd identified a session architecture flaw that had been quietly waiting to cause exactly this failure for three years.

 The rotation itself took seconds.
 Update the JWT_SECRET environment variable, restart the API pods, done.
-Every security checklist says to rotate secrets regularly.
+Every security checklist I've read says to rotate secrets regularly.
 What no checklist warned me about: when your entire authentication system uses a single symmetric HMAC secret for both signing and verification, rotating that secret instantly invalidates 100% of active tokens.
 There is no grace period.
 There is no overlap.
-Every user currently logged in becomes unauthenticated the moment the new pods come up.
+Every logged-in user becomes unauthenticated the moment the new pods come up.
+Obvious in retrospect.
+Not obvious at 10:13 AM on the day of.

 34,000 users logged out instantly